 - It doesn’t say … it’s wise to borrow.
 Many financial experts will tell you that leverage — the use of borrowed money to buy assets for appreciation — is the “way to prosperity.”
 But that is not a biblical perspective.
 Absolutely nowhere in the scriptures are we advised or commanded to use debt to accomplish God-given economic goals.
 On the contrary, the Bible has many warnings against the use of debt.

 - It doesn’t say … God will bail you out of debt.
-Some Christians who are heavily indebted seem to have the impression that God has promised to get them out of their problems.
-The verse most often cited is Philippians 4:19: “And my God will supply all your needs according to His glorious riches in Christ Jesus.”
-That promise is true, of course, and God will meet our needs.
-But He hasn’t pledged Himself to cancel the consequences of our unwise behavior.
+Some Christians who are heavily in debt seem to believe that God has promised to get them out of their problems.
+The verse they usually point to is Philippians 4:19: “And my God will supply every need of yours according to his riches in glory in Christ Jesus.”
+That’s true, of course, and God will meet our needs — in the way He knows is best.
+But He hasn’t promised to cancel the consequences of our unwise behavior.

-For example, in 1 Timothy 5:8, Paul writes, “If anyone does not provide for his relatives, and especially for his immediate family, he has denied the faith and is worse than an unbeliever.”
-What does this mean for parents who don’t have ready cash on hand to pay for a child’s emergency surgery, arrange nursing care for an aging loved one?
+For example, in 1 Timothy 5:8 Paul writes, “If anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever.”
+What does this mean for parents who don’t have cash on hand to pay for a child’s emergency surgery or arrange nursing care for an aging loved one?

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.